YasserSB/kofu-next-template/README.md

 - Dont use slash at end of url in env for concistency.
 - Use internationalization for string UI.

+### Indexing

+Index from 0 to +50 with step 10 (from tailwind)

+- 0 for base index
+- 10 for sticky element index (header / sidebar)
+- 20 for modal overlay
+- 30 for content modal
+- 40 for toaster / notification
+- 50 for verbose up important element

 ## How to run

 1. Open terminal an type: `yarn`.